 Punitive damages are designed to punish defendants for bad behavior rather than make a plaintiff whole again.
 However, punitive damages are rarely permitted in personal injury cases.
 Under Ross v.
 Louise Wise Servs., Inc. (2007), for example, the defendant must have acted with a high degree of “moral turpitude” that demonstrates criminal indifference to civil obligations.
 Our Yonkers, New York car accident lawyers can help you fight for the damages and compensation you deserve.

-Contact Our Yonkers, New York Car Accident Attorneys for a Free Case Review
+Contact Our Yonkers Car Accident Attorneys for a Free Case Review

 If you were harmed in a car accident or collision, you deserve compensation from the person responsible.
 Our Yonkers, New York car accident lawyers can help you hold other negligent drivers accountable for your crash.
 Call The Martello Law Firm, PLLC at (646) 396-0236 for a free legal consultation.